tjohns96/Animal_ShelterBackup/README.md

 # Competition Board
 ## Software Fundamentals group project
 This program is software for a gaming competition board.
-As a group project for software fundamentals (Michael Gough, Bernard Georges, Trevor Johnson, and Carlos Martinez) are this together.
+As a group project for software fundamentals (Michael Gough, Bernard Georges, Trevor Johnson, and Carlos Martinez) are coding this together.

 ## Getting Started